dinosoldic/StimEval/README.md

 ## Features

-- Presentation of visual, auditory, or video stimuli
+- Presentation of visual stimuli
 - Customizable rating scales and response options
 - Local data saving (no internet connection required)
 - Minimal, focused interface for lab and classroom use